-MVP Medicare Preferred Gold HMO-POS, MVP Medicare Secure HMO-POS, MVP Medicare Secure Plus HMO-POS, Gold PPO, GoldAnywhere PPO, USA CareTM PPO, MVP Medicare WellSelect PPO, SmartFund MSA, and MVP RxCare PDP
+MVP Medicare Preferred Gold HMO-POS, MVP Medicare Secure HMO-POS, MVP Medicare Secure Plus HMO-POS, USA CareSM PPO, MVP Medicare WellSelect PPO, MVP Medicare WellSelect Plus PPO, MVP Patriot Plan (PPO), UVM Health Advantage Select (PPO), UVM Health Advantage Secure (PPO), UVM Health Advantage Preferred (PPO); SmartFund MSA, MVP Dual Access (HMO D-SNP), and MVP RxCare PDP.

-MVP Health Care's Medicare Advantage plans are specifically designed for Medicare-eligible individuals.
+The MVP Medicare Advantage plans are specifically designed for Medicare-eligible individuals and, in the case of MVP Dual Access, Medicare and Medicaid- eligible individuals.
 These plans take the place of Original Medicare.
-To enroll, prospective members must have Medicare Parts A and B and have residency qualifications specific to the product.
-MVP Medicare Preferred Gold HMO-POS, GoldAnywhere PPO and USACare PPO are offered with and without prescription drug coverage (Part D).
+To enroll, prospective Members must have Medicare Parts A and B, and have residency qualifications specific to the product.
+MVP Medicare Preferred Gold HMO-POS and USACare PPO are offered with and without prescription drug coverage (Part D).
 All other HMO POS and PPO plans have Part D coverage included.
-MVP Rx Care is a stand-alone prescription drug plan offered to Members with a commercial medical plan through their employer group.
+MVP Rx Care is a standalone prescription drug plan offered to Members with a commercial medical plan through their employer group.
 SmartFund MSA is a medical-only plan that does not offer Part D prescription drug coverage.

 MVP's HMO-POS plans feature a large network of doctors and health care providers locally and across New York State and Vermont.
-No specialist referrals are required, and the plans provide a point of service benefit that covers Members for routine care with non-participating providers.
+No specialist referrals are required, and the plans provide a point-of-service benefit that covers Members for routine care with non-participating providers.
 MVP PPO plans offer all the benefits of the HMO-POS plans, plus the freedom to see any doctor or provider anywhere in the U.S., anytime for both routine and nonroutine care.
 USA Care Members live across the country and may see any provider in the country who accepts Medicare.
 SmartFund Members can utilize the MVP network or may see any provider in the country that accepts Medicare.
 MVP Rx Care Members have access to more than 66,000 pharmacies in our national network.
+UVM Health Advantage Select (PPO), UVM Health Advantage Secure (PPO), and UVM Health Advantage Preferred (PPO) are Medicare Advantage PPO plans specifically designed for Medicare-eligible individuals.
+This plan was designed in conjunction with the providers in the University of Vermont Health Network.